-Check one: ☐ Initial ☐ Interim ☐ Recert ☐ Transfer

-Family Name:

-Number of Bedrooms per PHA Occupancy Standard:

-A. Rent to Owner

-B. Utility Allowance

-C. Gross Rent: A plus B

-D. Applicable Payment Standard (or Total Gross Rent which ever is less)

-E. Greater of 30% of Adjusted Monthly Income or \$50 mining num rent

-F Maximum Voucher Subsidy: D minus E

-G. Gross Rent Less Maximum Subsidy: C minus F

-H. (1) 10% of Total Monthly Income

-(2) Minumum Rent as set by PHA 50 -

-(3) Minumum Family Contribution: Higher of H(1) or H(2) 2)

-I. Total Family Contribution: Higher of G or H(3)

-J. 40% of Adjusted Monthly Income

-(Only at Initial and Transfers, if I is larger than J, family ca annot lease th ne unit.)

-K. Gross Rent Less Family Contribution: C minus I

-L. Total Voucher Subsidy: Lower of F or K

-M. HAP to Owner: Lower of A or L

-N. Family Rent to Owner: A minus M

-O. Utility Reimbursement to Family: L minus M
+Check one: ☐ Initial ☐ Interim ☐ Recert ☐ Transfer Family Name: Number of Bedrooms per PHA Occupancy Standard: A. D. 44.
+O. A. Rent to Owner Commence of the Commence of th B. Utility Allowance C. Gross Rent: A plus B D. Applicable Payment Standard (or Total Gross Rent which ever is less) E. Greater of 30% of Adjusted Monthly Income or \$50 minimum rent F Maximum Voucher Subsidy: D minus E G. Gross Rent Less Maximum Subsidy: C minus F H. (1) 10% of Total Monthly Income (2) Minumum Rent as set by PHA 50 - (3) Minumum Family Contribution: Higher of H(1) or H(2) Name of the Association of the A I. Total Family Contribution: Higher of G or H(3) J. 40% of Adjusted Monthly Income , (Only at Initial and Transfers, if I is larger than J, family cannot lease the ne unit.)
+K. Gross Rent Less Family Contribution: C minus I L. Total Voucher Subsidy: Lower of F or K M. HAP to Owner: Lower of A or L N. Family Rent to Owner: A minus M And and delivery days of the second s O. Utility Reimbursement to Family: L minus M No. of more in the distribution is not a constraint.
+Completion

-Date of Completion Staff Initials
+Staff Initials